 Many of our learners have not studied for some time.
 Access courses are designed to help to develop the knowlege, skills and confidence you need to prepare yourself for university.
-The focus of the course in on gaining academic skills such as how to research, how to critically read, how to write essays and how to give seminar presentations.
+The focus of the course in on developing your academic skills such as how to research, how to read critically, how to write essays and how to give seminar presentations.

 Learning in a second language?

 We will need to check your competency in written English to ensure that you will be able to achieve your potential on the course.
 There will be a brief English test prior to your interview and we shall also need to check any EFL certificates.
 All units studied receive a grade and, clearly, written English is a very important part of the assessment process.